DEMCON/libstored/README.rst

    Before including ``libstored``, you can specify several options (see ``cmake/libstored.cmake``), such as enabling ASan or clang-tidy.
-   Especially the library dependencies (ZeroMQ, Zth, Qt, heatshrink) are relevant to consider.
+   Especially the library dependencies (ZeroMQ, Zth, heatshrink) are relevant to consider.
 For example, to enable ZeroMQ:

    .. code:: cmake